 Spatchcocking is the process of removing the backbone of a turkey and then pressing the breast flat.
 It is essentially butterflying the bird.
 There are many benefits to spatchcocking.

-Juicy meat – White meat dries out quickly so it is important that it is perfectly cooked, and spatchcocking allows you to do that.
-The meat cooks evenly so every bite is juicy.
+Juicy meat – White meat dries out quickly, so it must be perfectly cooked.
+Spatchcocking allows you to do that.
+The meat cooks evenly, so every bite is juicy.

-Faster cook time – When the breast is pressed flat there is more surface area exposed to the heat, and less thickness to cook through.
-A standard turkey cooks at 20 minutes per pound, but a spatchcocked breast takes just 8-10 minutes per pound.
+Faster cook time – When the breast is pressed flat, more surface area is exposed to the heat, and less thickness to cook through.
+A standard turkey cooks 20 minutes per pound, but a spatchcocked breast takes 8-10 minutes per pound.

-Roasting a turkey breast is a great option for Thanksgiving dinner if you have a small gathering.
-One 5-pound bone-in breast will serve 4 adults.
-Here are a few of my favorite side dishes to serve with a turkey dinner:
+Roasting a turkey breast is an excellent option for Thanksgiving dinner if you have a small gathering.
+One 5-pound bone-in breast will serve four adults.

 The steps to spatchcocking are the same whether you are roasting a whole bird or just the breast.

 - Place the thawed turkey breast side down on a cutting board.
-Using very sharp kitchen shears, cut on the left side of the backbone from the top to the bottom.
+Cut from the top to the bottom on the left side of the backbone using very sharp kitchen shears.

 - Some brands cut the bone in half before freezing.
 In this case, you will still cut both the left and right side of the bone, but you will end up with 2 pieces of backbone instead of one.